cylc/cylc-flow/doc/src/appendices/suiterc-config-ref.rst

 Replace ``__VARIABLE__`` with any number of environment variable assignment expressions.
 Order of definition is preserved so values can refer to previously defined variables.
-Values are passed through to the task job script without evaluation or manipulation by cylc, so any variable assignment expression that is legal in the job submission shell can be used.
+Values are passed through to the task job script without evaluation or manipulation by cylc (with the exception of valid Python string templates that match parameterized tasks - see below), so any variable assignment expression that is legal in the job submission shell can be used.
 White space around the ``=`` is allowed (as far as cylc's suite.rc parser is concerned these are just normal configuration items).

 - *type*: string